Centre of Dance

 One of the few times I've danced in a nightclub, being 100% honest

 Being a part of highly competitive environments, from Figure Skating to competitive dance to UBC, was never a choice for me, it was simply where I thrived.
-As the new Director of the XBa Centre of Dance, my goal is to share my drive and passion for dance with the school and to continue the legacy of creating well-rounded people.
+As the Artistic Director of XBa Centre of Dance, my goal is to share my drive and passion for dance with the school and to continue the legacy of creating well-rounded people.
 We just don’t build dancers, we build careers.

 Whether you sign up for one class, or spend a good part of your life here, be ready to open your mind because we are not your average dance school.